Nicolas-Reyland/pemog/README.md

 ⚠️ This is still under developpment (please do not use yet) ⚠️

-The only supported language is C, for now.
+The only supported language for extension modules is C, for now.
+The python implementation should be CPython.

 ## Installation
 You need [ghc](https://www.haskell.org/ghc/) to be installed on your system.